-Parents who regret their children’s departure are chided for their hovering ways, reminded that they should be proud of their offsprings accomplishments and that clinging to their teens is both unhelpful and unseemly.
-In a wonderful excerpt from his biography, Rob Lowe brings this into focus,
+Parents who regret their children’s departure are chastised for their hovering ways, reminded that they should be proud of their offspring’s accomplishments and that clinging to their teens is unhelpful and inappropriate.
+In a beautiful excerpt from his biography, Rob Lowe brings this into focus,

 Like so many aspects of parenting, this was a case of overthinking.
 It just wasn’t all that complicated.

-The simple reason that it is so hard to let go of my kids is that the moment they walked out the door for nursery school, middle school, college or their “real life,” I will know them a little less.
+The simple reason it is so hard to let go of my kids is that the moment they walk out the door for nursery school, middle school, college, or their “real life,” I will know them a little less.

-They are beings I have loved even before they beheld their first breath.
+They are beings I had loved even before they beheld their first breath.
 They have made my world bigger and brighter in every way.
 Being a parent has allowed me to see all of humanity through very different eyes.
-Speaking only for myself, it has made me a better person.
+Speaking only for myself has made me a better person.

-I will never love anyone more than I love my sons, so why would I want to know them any less?
-How is it possible that my life will not be diminished by their absence.
+I will never love anyone more than my sons, so why would I want to know them any less?
+How is it possible that their absence will not diminish my life?

-If you asked me who in the world I know the best, my sons would be right at the top of that list.
-From the time they were babies I have understood the rhythm of their lives.
-I have known what would nourish their bodies, minds and souls.
-At times I have felt that I knew them even better than they knew themselves.
+If you asked me who I know the best in the world, my sons would be at the top of that list.
+Since they were babies, I have understood the rhythm of their lives.
+I have known what would nourish their bodies, minds, and souls.
+I have felt that I knew them even better than they knew themselves.

-When they were tiny they seemed to speak in stream of consciousness, to filter almost nothing from my ears.
-By middle school they were more circumspect, sharing their world and their thoughts, but starting to holding back.
+They seemed to speak in a stream of consciousness when they were tiny, to filter almost nothing from my ears.
+By middle school, they were more circumspect, sharing their world and thoughts, but starting to hold back.
 And high school?
 I am not sure that any high schooler could or should tell their parents everything.
-So the walling off began, the natural and to be expected process of knowing them just a bit less.
+So the walling off began, the natural and expected process of knowing them just a bit less.

 And then they left home.
-They woke up one morning like they have thousands of other mornings and by nightfall they were gone.
+They woke up one morning like they have thousands of other mornings and by nightfall they were living in their dorms.
 At first I told myself that it was like camp (my capacity for self-delusion appears to know no bounds) but after a few months I had to let go of this little lie and contend with the fact that college is leaving home.